 The hotel, the Best Western Premier Garden Hotel, is connected to the shopping center.
 Guests have direct access to Victoria Mall so it is a handy place to stay for those who plan to visit the mall and craft market.

 If you are in Entebbe for a few days, you should definitely consider taking a day trip to Kampala.
 Kampala is the capital city of Uganda, and there’s a lot to see here.
 Thanks to the express highway that opened in 2018 (requires tolls), it’s now only around a 30-minute drive from Entebbe to Kampala, although traffic in Kampala itself can be very slow.

 We’ve spent some time exploring the highlights of the city, both on our own and as part of a guided walking tour.
 We can highly recommend a guided walking tour as it was a good way to learn about the history and culture of the city, as well as get tips from a local on safety.

 We also visited other destinations on our own, using a ride sharing app to get around.
 We highly recommend considering putting the Kasubi Royal Tombs, Uganda Museum, the Baha’i Temple, Gaddafi Mosque, and Kabaka’s Palace (Mengo Palace) on your itinerary.

 You can definitely visit all these locations on your own but it does require some coordinating as sites are spread out.
 If you are visiting Uganda as part of a safari, you might also be able to get your safari company to include a tour of Kampala’s highlights on the itinerary as well.
 It’s also possible to book a tour like this which visits both Kamapala and Entebbe.

-If you want to have some late-night fun, Entebbe has several late-night bars and night clubs where you can dance the night away.
+If you want to have more late-night fun, Entebbe also has several late-night bars and night clubs where you can dance the night away.